-Beverly Gedeon is a senior at the Wharton School majoring in Economics with concentrations in finance, statistics, and public policy.
-Beverly is interested in learning about risk finance and risk reduction strategies; how to design disaster insurance, especially in developing countries; and how to reinforce public-private partnerships in difficult times to support large corporations and SMEs towards economic recovery.
+Beverlye Gedeon is a senior at the Wharton School majoring in Economics with concentrations in finance, statistics, and public policy.
+Beverlye is interested in learning about risk finance and risk reduction strategies; how to design disaster insurance, especially in developing countries; and how to reinforce public-private partnerships in difficult times to support large corporations and SMEs towards economic recovery.

 Emma Glasser is a junior in the School of Engineering & Applied Sciences and the School of Arts & Sciences double majoring in Materials Science and Engineering and Earth Science; she is in the Vagelos Integrated Program in Energy Research (VIPER).
 Emma is interested in climate risk management and policies that can help vulnerable communities; impacts of climate disasters on communities; and the psychology behind willingness to engage in climate actions.

-Ria Jain is a junior at the Wharton School majoring in Economics with concentrations in statistics and finance and minoring in Political Science; she is a Vagelos Scholar in the Molecular Life Sciences.
-Ria is interested in designing policies for ‘just transitions’ from an extractive economy to a regenerative economy—from fossil fuels to renewables—in communities historically dependent on jobs based in the fossil fuel industry; develop a deeper understanding of how the public and private sectors can effectively mitigate, prepare for, and manage climate risks and disasters.
+Ria Jain is a junior at the Wharton School majoring in Economics with concentrations in statistics and finance and minoring in Political Science.
+Ria is interested in designing policies for ‘just transitions’ from an extractive economy to a regenerative economy—from fossil fuels to renewables—in communities historically dependent on jobs based in the fossil fuel industry; and developing a deeper understanding of how the public and private sectors can effectively mitigate, prepare for, and manage climate risks and disasters.

 Trae Jordan is a senior at the Wharton School majoring in Economics with a concentration in business economics and public policy and minoring in Urban Real Estate and Development; he is also starting the Masters of City Planning.
 Trae is interested in emergency management; urban climate resilience; climate migration; and how risk is framed, planned for, managed, and mitigated.

 Yani Li is a junior at the Wharton School majoring in Economics with concentrations in finance and risk management.
-Yani is interested in sustainable development; create financially-viable solutions for businesses facing climate-related risks; impacts of CC on agricultural commodities market.
+Yani is interested in sustainable development; creating financially-viable solutions for businesses facing climate-related risks; and the impacts of climate change on the agricultural commodities market.

 Paul Lin is a senior in the School of Arts & Sciences majoring in Earth Science with a concentration in environmental science and minoring in Computer Science.
-Paul is role of goespatial tech in climate and risk management studies; learning how scientists and policy makers can better take advantage and apply such geospatial technological advancements to better understand and prepare for future climate issues; research the effects of climate change on national security – learning about the challenges, responses, and strategies of climate risk management.
+Paul is interested in the role of geospatial tech in climate and risk management studies; learning how scientists and policy makers can better take advantage and apply such geospatial technological advancements to better understand and prepare for future climate issues; researching the effects of climate change on national security; and learning about the challenges, responses, and strategies of climate risk management.

 Edward Stevens IV is a senior in the School of Arts & Sciences majoring in Sociology and Criminology.
-Edward is interested in emergency management, disaster preparedness, and business resilience; how we, as a nation, can prepare communities struggling with poverty for natural disasters and make it so that these communities can develop resilience and successfully return from a crisis, if it occurs.
+Edward is interested in emergency management, disaster preparedness, and business resilience; and how we, as a nation, can prepare communities struggling with poverty for natural disasters and make it so that these communities can become more resilient and successfully return from a crisis.

 Ashmit Vyas is a junior in the School of Arts & Sciences majoring in Economics and in the Benjamin Franklin Scholars Program.
-Ashmit is interested in learning about ways in which gov can work with firms to develop sustainable growth strategies, forces that shape political discourse and understand how world leaders can be incentivized to balance competing financial and environmental interests.
-I am also keen to learn about how stakeholders from the private sector influence attempts to curb climate change.
+Ashmit is interested in learning about ways in which government can work with firms to develop sustainable growth strategies; how world leaders can be incentivized to balance competing financial and environmental interests; and how stakeholders from the private sector influence attempt to curb climate change.

 Alexandru Zanca is a senior at the Wharton School majoring in Economics with a concentration in business economics and public policy and minors in Data Science and History.
-Alex is interested in credit rating risk, developing world CC preparedness; risk and public policy.
+Alex is interested in credit rating risk; developing world climate change preparedness; and risk and public policy.

 For more information on the Wharton Risk Center’s Undergraduate Fellows Program, please see the program page.